clairey259/contextapi-challenge1/README.md

-A react app created as part of a challenge in 'module 7 - Client Project Tools' of the self paced _Nology course. <br />
+A react app created as part of a _Nology challenge in Module 7 - "Client Project Tools" <br />

-Challenge: <br />
+The Brief: <br />

 - Create a react app following a provided component tree.<br />
 - connect app to firebase/firestore <br />